SAP-samples/teched2022-IN280/exercises/ex1/ex12/readme.md

 		 <br>![](/exercises/ex1/images/BookerAppResultEndpoint.png)

-4. *Check* the *network connection* to verify if the entered parameters are correct
+4. *Check* the **network connection** to verify whether the entered parameters are correct

     <br>![](/exercises/ex1/images/LMSEndpointConnectionCheck.png)

+    If you don't see the three use cases add them.
+If the connectivity fails check the parameters.

-5. When done, click on *Save*
+5. When done, click on **Save**

 6. In the service configuration page, get an overview about all created endpoints and monitoring use cases assigned to them

-6. You can also check the connectivity using the *Ping Endpoints* button.
+6. You can also check the connectivity using the **Ping Endpoints** button.

     <br>![](/exercises/ex1/images/LMSPingConnection.png)

     A popup shows up, close it.
 The rectangle icon in the *Status* column will switch to green indicating that the connection is established successfully.

-    Close the detailed page for the selected service.
+    **Close** the detailed page for the selected service.

 7. Oversee the lifecycle status of all managed services